Pattern-avoiding even and odd Grassmannian permutations: Bijections to integer partitions and multidigraphs

 If $u$ is symmetric and $\phi(u)$ is not minimal (or undefined), we consider two cases: \begin{enumerate}[\quad(a)] \item If $n\equiv0\!\pmod4$, then $u = (2k+1,2\ell,2\ell,2k+1)$.
 We then let

 \item If $n\equiv2\!\pmod4$, then $u = (2k,2\ell,2\ell,2k)$.
 In this case, we let

-\end{enumerate} \end{enumerate} The bijective map $\xi$ is illustrated in Table~\ref{tab:xi_mapExample} for $n=6$.
-The elements in blue are the ones obtained through the map $\phi$.
-The element in red is the one obtained through the process for the permutations $\tau\in\A_n$ for which $\Lambda(\tau)$ is neither minimal nor symmetric. \end{proof}
+\end{enumerate} \end{enumerate} \end{proof} The bijective map $\xi$ is illustrated in Table~\ref{tab:xi_mapExample} for $n=6$.
+The elements in blue (marked with $*$) are the ones obtained through the map $\phi$.
+The element in red (marked with $\star$) is the one obtained through the process for the permutations $\tau\in\A_n$ for which $\Lambda(\tau)$ is neither minimal nor symmetric.